Nina Juretic, Mario Stipetic

 This app was brought to us by Realtor, a major real estate agency.
 It is available only for Android.

-The app is still in demo phase but showing a lot of potential in the construction industry.
+The app is still in the demo phase but showing a lot of potential in the construction industry.
 It is intended to help construction workers in visualizing exactly how should a finished piece look like.
 Its usage is very practical, showing everything from how the finished floors will look to where all the different pipes will go.

 Created for real estate, RealAR helps buyers/clients visualize the work of architects.
 It is intended to help you see how your dream home would look in real environments.
 You can stand on your plot of land and by simply using your smartphone or tablet you can get a very good representation of how your home will look.